6 results for tag: Sustainable Relationships

 Green Flags For Your Relationship

 We are all familiar with the "red flags" to be aware of when starting a new relationship.
 The green flags, however, do not get as much attention.
-We have possibly spent too much time making sure everyone knows what to avoid in relationships, and perhaps not enough focus on what to embrace in relationships.
-The list of green flags are an attempt to offer another lens to view and assess what is productive and necessary to thrive and prosper in relationships.
+We have possibly spent too much time making sure everyone knows what to avoid in relationships and perhaps not enough focus on what to embrace in relationships.
+The list of green flags is an attempt to offer another lens to view and assess what is productive and necessary to thrive and prosper in relationships.
 Of the 6 Little Green Flags That You've Found A Keeper shared below, I would like to focus on just a few of them.
-Beginning with being able to be your authentic self around them is key.
-If you feel safe enough around them to not feel like you have to look, sound and/or be different in their presence than you do with your inner circle is essential.
-Or, from the reverse perspective, why would you want to be with someone that you do not feel like being yourself is enough or acceptable? ...
+Beginning with being your authentic self around them is key.
+If you feel safe enough around them to not feel like you have to look, sound and/or be different in their presence than you do with your inner circle, it is essential.
+Or, from the reverse perspective, why would you want to be with someone who does not feel like being yourself is enough or acceptable? ...

 © Copyright 2016 Providence Holistic Counseling Services